Streptococcus: Group H streptococci

+Clinical identification

+In clinical practice, the most common groups of Streptococcus can be distinguished by simple bench tests, such as the PYR test for group A streptococcus.
+There are also latex agglutination kits which can distinguish each of the main groups seen in clinical practice.

+Treatment

+Streptococcal infections can be treated with antibiotics from the penicillin family.
+Most commonly, penicillin or amoxicillin is used to treat strep infection.
+These antibiotics work by disrupting peptidoglycan production in the cell wall.
+Treatment most often occurs as a 10-day oral antibiotic cycle.
+For patients with penicillin allergies and those suffering from skin infections, clindamycin can be used.
+Clindamycin works by disrupting protein synthesis within the cell.

 Molecular taxonomy and phylogenetics

 Streptococci have been divided into six groups on the basis of their 16S rDNA sequences: S. anginosus, S. gallolyticus, S. mitis, S. mutans, S. pyogenes and S. salivarius.
 The 16S groups have been confirmed by whole genome sequencing (see figure).
 The important pathogens S. pneumoniae and S. pyogenes belong to the S. mitis and S. pyogenes groups, respectively, while the causative agent of dental caries, Streptococcus mutans, is basal to the Streptococcus group.

 Recent technological advances have resulted in an increase of available genome sequences for Streptococcus species, allowing for more robust and reliable phylogenetic and comparative genomic analyses to be conducted.
 In 2018, the evolutionary relationships within Streptococcus was re-examined by Patel and Gupta through the analysis of comprehensive phylogenetic trees constructed based on four different datasets of proteins and the identification of 134 highly specific molecular signatures (in the form of conserved signature indels) that are exclusively shared by the entire genus or its distinct subclades.

-The results revealed the presence of two main clades at the highest level within Streptococcus, termed the “Mitis-Suis” and “Pyogenes-Equinus-Mutans” clades.
-The “Mitis-Suis” main clade comprises the Suis subclade and the Mitis clade, which encompasses the Angiosus, Pneumoniae, Gordonii and Parasanguinis subclades.
-The second main clade, the “Pyogenes-Equinus-Mutans”, includes the Pyogenes, Mutans, Salivarius, Equinus, Sobrinus, Halotolerans, Porci, Entericus and Orisratti subclades.
+The results revealed the presence of two main clades at the highest level within Streptococcus, termed the "Mitis-Suis" and "Pyogenes-Equinus-Mutans" clades.
+The "Mitis-Suis" main clade comprises the Suis subclade and the Mitis clade, which encompasses the Angiosus, Pneumoniae, Gordonii and Parasanguinis subclades.
+The second main clade, the "Pyogenes-Equinus-Mutans", includes the Pyogenes, Mutans, Salivarius, Equinus, Sobrinus, Halotolerans, Porci, Entericus and Orisratti subclades.
 In total, 14 distinct subclades have been identified within the genus Streptococcus, each supported by reliable branching patterns in phylogenetic trees and by the presence of multiple conserved signature indels in different proteins that are distinctive characteristics of the members of these 14 clades.
 A summary diagram showing the overall relationships among the Streptococcus based on these studies is depicted in a figure on this page.